This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 How do we make economically conscious decisions while still supporting the people we believe in?

-Because many of the same voices are saying:
+Because many of the same voices saying, “Stop supporting major corporations,” are also saying:

 “Support Black businesses.
 Support Black creators.
 Support Black entrepreneurs.”